Category Archives: Nature and wildlife

 Seattle author David B. Williams is well-known for his geology walks and talks.
 In recent years he has been doing research into Seattle history and how the city has interacted with and altered its natural environment, and he wrote the … Continue reading

-The wonderful Yesler Swamp Trail with amenities such as a boardwalk and benches, will celebrate its completion on Sunday afternoon, October 16th, from 1 to 3 PM.
+The wonderful Yesler Swamp Trail with amenities such as a boardwalk and benches, celebrated its completion on October 16, 2016.

 Northeast Seattle has wonderful natural areas where you may see birds and other wildlife, including Magnuson Park on Lake Washington, Meadowbrook Pond at NE 107th Street on the east side of 35th Ave NE, and the Union Bay Natural Area. … Continue reading

 Throughout northeast Seattle there are many ravines, big and small, with creeks running eastward down to their outlets at Lake Washington.
 As can be seen throughout the city, there are possum, raccoon and coyotes living in Wedgwood’s ravines.
 It … Continue reading

 What does a teenage Great Blue Heron look like?